 Seek immediate professional help if your low back pain is associated with any of the following symptoms:

-- Recent Significant Trauma
+- Recent Significant Trauma or

 - Recent mild trauma over 50 years